cjunevicus/EDCOP-TOOLS/Building Tools.md

 Some notes about best practices that must be followed:
 1. Tabs must be two spaces.
 This is to keep things consistent.
 Space matters in Kubernetes.
 It is a good idea to use a text editor that lets you set this.
 2. Value names should be camelCase.
-This is reccomended by Hlem, best to keep it consistent.
+This is recommended by Helm, best to keep it consistent.
 3. Always provide defaults designed for a small, single node deployment.
 Large scale deployments will need care to properly size these containers and will need to be done on a case by case basis.
 Create the helm directory structure using the command:
 ```